 When shopping for a treadmill, looking at the user load limit is important since some can be as low as 200 lbs.
 Most home treadmills have a load limit of 250 lbs. to 350 lbs. while some can handle as much as 400 lbs.
 Exceeding the load limit can significantly shorten the lifespan of a treadmill.

 Below you can find a list of popular home treadmills and their weight limits.
 You’ll also find out why you should or shouldn’t care about that number.
+You can find treadmills with 300 lbs. load limits in this article.

 Popular home treadmills weight limits